Just Dance 2018: Soundtrack

 The following songs appear on Just Dance 2018:

 Kids Mode

 The following songs appear on the Kids Mode of the game:

 Note: These songs also can be played on 7th-gen consoles (Wii, Xbox 360 and PlayStation 3).

 Just Dance Unlimited

 Just Dance Unlimited is a subscription-based service for accessing a streaming library of songs from previous Just Dance games, and new songs that are exclusive to the service.
-A three-month subscription to Just Dance Unlimited is included as part of the game.
-All exclusive tracks (except tracks restricted to only 2018) are also playable on 2016 and 2017's Unlimited service.
-The 2018 game supports Just Dance Unlimited on PlayStation 4, Xbox One, Wii U, and Nintendo Switch.
+A three-month subscription to Just Dance Unlimited was included as part of the game.
+All exclusive tracks (except tracks restricted to only 2018) were also playable on 2016 and 2017's Unlimited service.
+The 2018 game supported Just Dance Unlimited on PlayStation 4, Xbox One, Wii U, and Nintendo Switch until July 3, 2023.

 Songs exclusive to Just Dance Unlimited include:

 Reception

 Accolades

 The game was nominated for "Best Family/Social Game" at the 2017 Game Critics Awards.
 In Game Informer's Reader's Choice Best of 2017 Awards, it took the lead for "Best Music/Rhythm Game".
 It was also nominated for "Family Game of the Year" at the 21st Annual D.I.C.E.
 Awards, and for "Family Game" at the 14th British Academy Games Awards.
 It won the award for "Favorite Video Game" at Nickelodeon's 2018 Kids' Choice Awards, and was nominated for "Fan-Favorite Multiplayer Game" at the Gamers' Choice Awards.